2025 Event Descriptions

 Air Trajectory (B/C) - Prior to the competition, teams will design, construct, and calibrate a single device capable of launching projectiles onto a target and collect data regarding device parameters and performance.

-Anatomy & Physiology (B/C) - Participants will be assessed on their understanding of the anatomy and physiology of the human Cardiovascular, Lymphatic, and Excretory systems.
+Anatomy & Physiology (B/C) - Participants will be assessed on their understanding of the anatomy and physiology of the human Skeletal, Muscular, and Integumentary systems.

 Astronomy (C) - Teams will demonstrate an understanding of Stellar Evolution, Star Formation, and Exoplanets.

-Chemistry Lab (C) - Teams will complete one or more tasks and answer a series of questions involving the scientific processes of chemistry focused on the areas of Periodicity and Equilibrium.
+Chemistry Lab (C) - Teams will complete one or more tasks and answer a series of questions involving the scientific processes of chemistry focused on the areas of Equilibrium and Chemical Reactions/Stoichiometry.

 Codebusters (B/C) - Teams will cryptanalyze and decode encrypted messages using cryptanalysis techniques for historical and modern advanced ciphers.